Mr-Pepe/offline-model-based-rl/README.md

 > **Note** </br>
 > I have recently been refactoring the code and it is probably not gonna run in its current state.

-All the following commands need to be run from the benchmark/benchmark folder.

 ## Train the models